 The Simcenter Flotherm team recently released a new capability that I believe will revolutionize the electro-thermal design process!
-It is called BCI ROM (Boundary Condition Independent – Reduced Order Model) technology, a modeling approach to capture accurate thermal characteristics from a 3D/CFD analysis, ready for use in 1D circuit simulation.
+It is called BCI ROM (Boundary Condition Independent – Reduced Order Model) technology, a modeling approach to capture accurate thermal characteristics from analysis of the 3D physical system, ready for use in 1D circuit simulation.

 My colleague Byron Blackmore has written a great article on this topic: “The future of thermal design – earlier electrothermal analysis”.
 This method is applicable to both components and entire PCB/enclosure systems.
 These generated BCI ROM models can be connected together in a thermal “circuit” or schematic, with an inherent heat-flow conservation principle governing their interaction, in the same way KCL underpins electronic circuit simulation.